clytaemnestra/tech-blog/_posts/2024-01-05-real-time-collaboration.md

 # CRDT (conflict-free replicated data type)
 - example apps: Apple Notes, Riak, TomTom GPS, Teletype for Atom
-- the principle is to break data into small pieces, that don’t need to be transformed → only their position in the text change
+- the principle is to break data into small pieces that don’t need to be transformed → only their position in the text change
     - for example, each character is a single entity with its id and it has its own position in the document
-    - the position is represented mostly as path in a tree or as fractional number like in the example below
+    - the position is represented mostly as a path in a tree or as a fractional number like in the example below
     <img src="./images/posts/rtc3.png" alt="CRDT representation" style="max-width: 100%; max-height: 100%; display: block;">
 - supports collaboration on only two main types of data:
     - plain text